descope-sample-apps/flask-react-sample-app/README.md

 _You can get your management-key [here](https://app.descope.com/settings/company/managementkeys)_.

 #### 2. Open the Cypress App
-Make sure you have the application (client and server) running at `https://localhost:3000` per the instructions above.
-Then, navigate to the root directory of the Flask React Sample App project (at the same level as the client and server folders) and run the following to open the Cypress app:
+Make sure you have the application client and server running (with the former being at`https://localhost:3000`) per the instructions above.
+Then, navigate to the root directory of the Flask React Sample App project and run the following to open the Cypress app:
 ```
 npx cypress open
 ```
 You'll need to select "E2E Testing" and your preferred browser for testing.
 For more info, check out the [Cypress Docs](https://docs.cypress.io/guides/getting-started/opening-the-app).

 #### 3. Run E2E Tests
-Now, simply click the "spec" you'd like to run and the test will start automatically.
+Now, simply click the "spec" you'd like to run in the UI and the test will start automatically.

 <br/>